Quentendo64/TonieToolbox/README.md

 tonietoolbox "C:\Music\Classical\Bach" --use-media-tags --name-template "{composer} - {opus} in {key} ({conductor}, {orchestra})"
 ```

-The first command shows what tags are available, allowing you to create precise naming templates for classical music collections as example.
+The first command shows what tags are available, allowing you to create precise naming templates for classical music collections.

 ## Technical Details